BuddyForms/BuddyForms/readme.txt

 * Fixed the check for the permission for admin and autor (read-edit-write)
 * Fixed the loader of the plugin to avoid incompatibilities with WP
 * Added new class bf-hidden to enable hide form elements by class
-* Adding the honey pot to the form.
+* Added the honey pot to the form.
 * Fixed and issue in the login form.
 The Lost Password Link was overwriting the registration link
 * Remove the old plugin header from the password-strengh-settings
 * Make sure Form Layout and Import Forms are always the last tabs